This page contains ski trip offers, news, special offerings, and other items of interest from

 9 SKI AREAS SENIORS SKI FOR FREE.
 If there is one perk to aging, it has to be free skiing.
 Growing older certainly is proving to have its benefits, with some resorts across North America offering free ski passes to those who meet their definitions of Senior or Super Senior.
 Sadly, none are located in the Northeast.
 Read more: SnowBrains

-NATIONAL SKI COUCIL FEDERATION NEWSBEAT - Feb-Mar 2026.
+NATIONAL SKI COUCIL FEDERATION NEWSBEAT - May 2026.
 The latest news on what is happening in the ski industry.
 Newsbeat

 50-YEAR STUDY REVEALS SURPRISING INSIGHTS on SKI HELMETS and INJURY PREVENTION - Jasper Shealy's groundbreaking research in ski safety has reshaped our understanding of head injuries on the slopes.
 More Ski Magazine